ggold7046/modelina/README.md

 We have gathered all the examples in a separate folder and they can be found under the [examples folder](./examples).

 ## Versioning and maintenance
-As of version 1, Modelina has a very strict set of changes we are allowed to do before it requires a major version change.
+As of version 1, Modelina has a very strict set of changes we are allowed to make before it requires a major version change.
 In short, any changes that change the generated outcome are not allowed as it's a breaking change for the consumer of the generated models.

-Here is a list of changes we are allowed to do that would not require a breaking change:
+Here is a list of changes we are allowed to make that would not require a breaking change:
 - Adding new features (that do not change existing output), such as generators, presets, input processors, etc.
 - Change existing features, by providing options that default to current behavior.
 This could be a preset that adapts the output based on options, as long as the API of Modelina and the API of the generated models does not have any breaking changes.
 - Bug fixes where the generated code is otherwise unusable (syntax errors, etc).